Spring Garden Revival

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

 Professional brush removal in Maynard requires adherence to safety and certification standards.
-Complex removals should be performed by an ISA Certified Arborist.
-Operators must be trained and certified for equipment (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
+Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive identification and equipment use (ANSI Z133.1).
 Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
-Always call Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation or stump removal, maintaining a 10-foot minimum distance from power lines.
-Commercial operators must carry 1M minimum general liability insurance (2M aggregate), workers compensation, and proof of Dig Safe compliance.
+Before any excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance, and maintain a 10-foot minimum distance from overhead power lines.
+Commercial operators must carry a minimum 1M general liability insurance (2M aggregate), workers compensation, and proof of Dig Safe compliance.
+For more information, contact:

 Seasonal Timing, Wildlife Protection & Weather Coordination for Maynard's Climate Zone 6a

-Maynard’s USDA Zone 6a climate influences optimal brush removal timing.
+Maynard’s climate (USDA Zone 6a) and glacial till/clay soils influence optimal brush removal timing.
 Best practices include:

-• Summer (May–August): Avoid due to nesting birds and fire risk Monitor weather via NWS Boston/Norton or Albany.
-Avoid work during high winds (20-25 mph), saturated soils, or extreme heat (>90°F).
-Wildlife surveys are mandatory April–August.
-Document and coordinate any protected species encounters with the Mass Division of Fisheries & Wildlife.
+• Summer (May–August): avoid due to nesting birds and fire risk Monitor weather via NWS Boston/Norton or Albany; avoid work during high winds (20-25 mph), saturated soils, or extreme heat (>90°F).
+Wildlife surveys are required April–August, especially for protected species.
+Document all wildlife encounters and coordinate with Mass Division of Fisheries & Wildlife for compliance.

 Post-Removal Site Restoration & Stormwater Management in Compliance with Maynard's MS4 Program

-After brush removal, immediate site restoration is required to comply with Maynard’s MS4 permit under the Clean Water Act.
-Key steps:
+After brush removal, immediate site restoration is essential to comply with Maynard’s MS4 permit under the Clean Water Act.
+Key steps include:

-• Erosion control for exposed glacial till/clay soils (mulch, blankets, native grass seeding)
+• Erosion control for exposed glacial till/clay soils (mulch, blankets, silt fence)

-• Reestablish native MA species (serviceberry, viburnum, blueberry)
+• Reestablish native vegetation (serviceberry, viburnum, native grasses)

 • Amend compacted soils with organic matter